billkarsh/SpikeGLX/Markdown/page.md

 #### Imec Project Phases

-There are three branches in this repo separately supporting the three Imec Neuropixels project development phases.
-The three phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
-Release software packages are labeled as phase3A, phase3B1, or phase3B2.
+There are four branches in this repo separately supporting the four Imec Neuropixels project development phases.
+The four phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
+Release software packages are labeled as phase3A, phase3B1, phase3B2, or phase20.
 All early releases having no phase label are actually phase3A.
 All releases support NI-DAQ based acquisition.

 * **Phase3A**: Initially, 4 flavors of prototype probe (option 1, 2, 3, 4)
 were created enabling consortium members to choose the most useful